1996 eruption of Gjálp: Formation of the tindar volcano

-The newly formed tindar disappeared again completely under the glacier ice about 1 year later.
+The newly formed tindar disappeared again completely under the glacier ice about 1 year later, but an identifiable ice cauldron remained until at least 2007.
+The tindar was a 6 km long ridge newly deposited to a height of 500 m above the pre-existing bedrock with a volume of 0.7 km3.
+It is postulated that the original unconsolidated hyaloclastitic volcanic glass and tephra of the ridge could have by now undergone a process called palagonitization due to hydrothermal alteration, to palagonite, a consolidated rock more resistant to erosion, but it is unknown if this has happened.

 Eruption products

-The eruptive products consisted of basaltic andesite which surprised the scientists as these more evolved rocks are neither typical for Bárðarbunga nor for Grímsvötn, both more connected to basaltic volcanism.
-Some scientists thought that Gjálp could be an independent volcano.
+The eruptive products consisted of predominantly basaltic andesite which surprised the scientists as these more evolved rocks are neither typical for Bárðarbunga nor for Grímsvötn, both more connected to basaltic volcanism.
+Some scientists thought therefore that Gjálp could be an independent volcano.
+The bulk samples obtained shortly after the eruption ranged from basaltic andesite to basalt and were of distinctive Grímsvötn composition.
+Basaltic andesite from a 1887 eruption had been previously attributed to the Grímsvötn volcanic system and had very similar composition.
+Tephra assigned to the eruption has been analysed by several researchers and has composition that is Grímsvötn basaltic andesite with rarely Grímsvötn basalt.
+A total of three samples out of the several hundred in the literature had some tephra with Bárðarbunga basalt composition.
+It is unknown if this was due to contamination from pre-existing tephra layers in the ice that was overlying Gjálp or if the Bárðarbunga basalt was erupted together with the Grímsvötn basaltic andesite.

 Jökulhlaup in 1996

-In the beginning, scientists presumed that the eruption would be followed immediately by a big jökulhlaup (sort of a meltwater tsunami including large blocks of ice and a high quantity of sediment).
+In the beginning, scientists presumed that the eruption would be followed immediately by a big jökulhlaup (a sort of a meltwater tsunami including large blocks of ice and a high quantity of sediment).
 But it took some time to fill the subglacial lake of Grímsvötn in such a manner that the ice wall holding it back would break.

-Not before some weeks had passed after the eruption was terminated, the expected jökulhlaup took place from 4 to 7 November 1996.
-The meltwater streamed mostly in subglacial channels and in the end under the outlet glacier Skeiðarárjökull.
+Not before some weeks had passed after the eruption was terminated, did the expected jökulhlaup happen.
+This was from 4 to 7 November 1996.
+The melt water streamed mostly in subglacial channels and in the end under the outlet glacier Skeiðarárjökull.
 There, to everybody's surprise, the water masses streamed in such a quantity that the whole glacier was lifted up.

-In the end, the water sprang up from under the glacier edge and the flood covered most of Skeiðarársandur glacial outwash plain destroying on its way big parts of the main road Hringvegur including two bridges and some communication installations.
-Luckily, the road had been closed before so that nobody was injured.
+In the end, the water sprang up from under the glacier edge and the flood covered most of Skeiðarársandur glacial outwash plain, destroying on its way large parts of the main road Hringvegur including two bridges and some communication installations.
+Luckily, the road had been closed before the flood so that nobody was injured.